Let’s be honest; perspective in photography is quite a confusing topic.

 - The spatial relationship between objects within an image.
 Perspective makes a two-dimensional photograph feel like a three-dimensional scene.
 It’s also the reason why many compositional techniques work.
 From leading lines and balanced weight to shallow depths of field.

 - Our point of view.
-Or placement of the film/sensor plane in relation to the subject.
+Or the placement of the film/sensor plane in relation to the subject.

 On a basic note, perspective gives depth.
 There are many things we can do to make a scene look more realistic.